 The company chooses a cloud-based ERP software that enables it to replace its systems and avoid making new capital investments into ERP hardware and software for its data center.
 The cloud vendor has the ERP hardware and software that the company pays for as a monthly subscription.

-A company in a highly specialized industry -- e.g., food and beverage -- wants ERP that is tailored to its specific business needs and pressures.
+A company in a highly specialized industry -- e.g., food and beverage -- wants ERP tailored to its specific business needs and pressures.

-The company chooses an ERP software system that is specifically designed for its industry.
-The specialized ERP saves the company time in adapting the ERP system to its business environment, and it also provides operational best practices for the industry.
+The company chooses a specifically designed ERP software system for its industry.
+The specialized ERP saves the company time in adapting the ERP system to its business environment and provides the best system selection for the industry.

-One of the popular ERP use cases is one in which a large enterprise has an on-premises ERP system for its own internal processes, but needs a quick way to on board new global business offices and newly acquired subsidiaries to this system.
+A large enterprise has an on-premises ERP system for its own internal processes but requires a quick way to onboard new global business offices and newly acquired subsidiaries to this system.
 This ERP system selection process needs to be specialized.

 The company uses a two-tier ERP approach that features a cloud-based ERP version of its on-premises system -- or compatible software from a different vendor -- with localization capability for the remote sites and new businesses in different countries.
 These new businesses and remote sites can get started on the cloud, giving the parent company the necessary time to potentially integrate them into an on-prem ERP system later, if at all.
-Over time, the company can decide whether to migrate these remote offices over to its on-premises version of ERP or to migrate corporate over to the cloud-based version of the ERP.
+Over time, the company can also decide whether to move these remote offices over to its on-premises version of ERP or to migrate corporate over to the cloud-based version of the ERP system.

 A manufacturer needs to integrate its manufacturing processes.
 The company also wants to get rid of the data discrepancies and software licensing costs from using disparate systems for each function.

-The company starts with a material requirements planning-style ERP that can solve its integration issues of tracking orders, beginning with order placement and origination, and then processing these orders all the way through the operations of manufacturing, distribution and delivery, and order fulfillment and payment.
+The company starts with a material requirements planning-style ERP system that can solve issues of tracking orders, starting with order placement and origination.
+The company can then begin processing these orders all the way through the operations of manufacturing, distribution and delivery, ending with order fulfillment and payment.

-A company that does all of its work for customers on a per-project basis wants an ERP system that can track all its activities and resources, as well as track the costs for every project, with the additional ability to predict project overruns or resource constraints.
+A company that does all of its work for customers on a per-project basis needs an ERP system that can track all its activities and resources, as well as track the costs for every project.
+This system would potentially provide the additional ability to predict project overruns or resource constraints.

 The best ERP system selection for this company involves researching project-oriented software that offers end-to-end visibility and tracking of all project activities.

-A professional services organization wants to better coordinate its finance, sales and operations.
+A professional services organization wants its finance, sales and operations to coordinate better.
 It also wants to reduce errors and operational miscues by ensuring that everyone is using the same data.

 The company opts for a service-oriented ERP system that can track service engagements and record activities, resource consumption and costs as they occur.

-The company chooses an ERP suite with strong financials.
+The business chooses an ERP suite with strong financial management capabilities.

-The company chooses an ERP system that can address these new business functions, and which is also compatible with its existing CRM system.
+The company makes an ERP system selection that addresses these new business functions and which is compatible with its existing CRM system as well.

 A company's initial goal is to start with only an individual component of ERP, like CRM or human capital management.
 It then adds functional modules later as it expands.
-Some of these individual systems are easier to expand into a full ERP suite than others.
+Some of these individual systems are easier to expand into a full ERP suite than others are.

-Because of this, the company carefully considers the flexibility and scalability of its initial ERP software selection, even though it does not need all the functions immediately.
+Because of this, the company carefully considers the flexibility and scalability of its initial ERP system selection, even though it does not need all the functions immediately.

-Because ERP use cases, choices and vendors are varied, it can be easy to go off course from your goals.
-Make every effort to ensure that you keep your company's goals in sight while making an ERP system selection and always be aware of how your company is structured and how it functions.
-This will help you on your way to a successful ERP implementation that considers not only the ERP functions and modules that the company needs, but whether it wants to deploy them on premises, strictly in the cloud or in a hybrid combination of both.
+Because ERP use cases, choices and vendors are varied, it can be easy to go off course from company goals.
+The business should make every effort to ensure that it keeps the company's goals in sight while making an ERP system selection and always be aware of how it is structured and how it functions.
+This will help the company on its way to a successful ERP implementation that considers not only the ERP functions and modules that the company needs, but whether it wants to deploy them on premises, strictly in the cloud or in a hybrid combination of both.

 Find out how ERP vendors are supporting digital manufacturing